Effect-TS/platform/docs/platform-browser/index.ts.md

 ## From "@effect/platform-browser/KeyValueStore"

-Re-exports all named exports from the "@effect/platform-browser/KeyValueStore" module as "KeyValueStore".
+Re-exports all named exports from the "@effect/platform-browser/KeyValueStore" module as `KeyValueStore`.

 **Signature**